Community Fibre vs Hyperoptic broadband

-Hyperoptic and Community Fibre both offer full fibre broadband across London, but which provider is the better choice?
+Hyperoptic and Community Fibre both offer full fibre broadband across London, but which provider is best?

 Community Fibre offer faster broadband speeds at a cheaper price compared to Hyperoptic, including symmetrical uploads and lower setup costs.